 A number of people from different western countries have realized that the value is there and have proceeded to find ways to buy up these vouchers.
 Soviet citizens received the vouchers but did not understand what they were.
 My parents were those people.

-Firebird was started by four people who saw the opportunity, invested into Russian voucher privatization at first, and then proceeded to be one of the first investors in Kazakhstan, in Romania, and in the Baltic countries of Latvia, Estonia, Lithuania.
+Firebird was started by four people who saw the opportunity, invested in Russian voucher privatization at first, and then proceeded to be one of the first investors in Kazakhstan, Romania, and the Baltic countries of Latvia, Eston, and Lithuania.
 They have developed the business around trying to go into a market in Eastern Europe when becomes investable from a rule of law and economic growth perspective.
 We felt it was important for us, as a firm, to learn the opportunities, get to know the people, and, if it was attractive, to put some capital to work.